 Being able to watching her daughter blossom, grow and enjoy childhood activities is a privilege Catherine does not take lightly; many of Grace’s little friends remain in hospital while others have been lost to childhood cancer.

-Col Reynolds OAM, founder of The Kids’ Cancer Project hasn’t had the chance to meet Grace in person yet, but he’s planning a visit to Perth from his home in Townsville later in the year.
+Col Reynolds OAM, founder of The Kids’ Cancer Project hasn’t had the chance to meet Grace in person yet, but he’s planning a visit to Perth in May 2018.

 “Kids like Grace inspired me to start the charity,” Mr Reynolds said.
 “Her guts, determination and kind heart make me more determined than ever to never give up.”